Trade Stock Indices

 RSI - How to Trade with RSI Indicator

-When the RSI indicator moved to above 50 the price started to move upwards and the trend changed from bearish to bullish.
-The chart price continued to move upwards and the RSI indicator remained above 50 afterwards.
+Once the RSI indicator ascended above the 50 level, the price began its upward trajectory, signifying a shift in the trend from bearish dominance to bullish.
+The chart price subsequently maintained its climb, with the RSI indicator staying above 50 thereafter.

 To Calculate RSI Indicator: